Pennsylvania Insurance Department finds violations against Geisinger - NewsBreak

 We appreciate the opportunity to partner with the Insurance Department on opportunities to improve, which is very much aligned with Geisinger’s mission to make better health easier for the communities we serve.
 The review period for this most recent Market Conduct Exam dates back as far as January 2015, and we’re pleased to share that the violations cited in the report have either already been remediated or we are in the process of addressing them.Geisinger

 The state’s examinations discovered that when claims should have been paid, they were actually being denied by behavioral health service vendors, the release reads.
 Geisinger indicated that from 2016 to 2018 they made system changes that also included a whole new processing system for medical claims.
-In 2019, all all behavioral health operations were handled in house.SNAP payments to shrink in 32 states as emergency benefits end next month
+In 2019, all all behavioral health operations were handled in house.Here’s where you can watch 24/7 PA wildlife livestreams

 As punishment, Geisinger was ordered by the PID to reprocess incorrect claims and to make payment to those who filed them with applicable interest.
 The report also discovered Unfair Insurance Practices Act violations such as “unclear communications with members, maximum out-of-pocket miscalculations, and incomplete claim files,” the report states.
 Geisinger needs to show proof of restitution and, on top of that, pay a penalty of $125,000.